VanVatCorporation/VehicleMaintainanceSystem/README.md

 - Menu-driven terminal interface.
 - Colored status and feedback messages using ANSI escape codes.
 - Fixed-width tables for customers, services, repair orders, and invoices.
+- Windows console encoding is configured at startup for UTF-8 input/output.
 - UTF-8-aware text padding to reduce table misalignment with Vietnamese text.

 ## Technical Highlights